liborty/TokenCrypt/README.md

 This installs everything without the local compilation.
 Thus the ready made executables `symcrypt`, `hexcheck` and `hexify`, pulled from the repository, can be installed on `x86_64` architecture.
 They are compiled from `C` sources and tested automatically at github.com (see the green badge at the top of this document).

 Whether the executables were created by local compilation or just pulled from the repository, this script copies them all into `/usr/local/bin` for system-wide use.
 Alternatively, they can be copied manually to any other `bin` directories and included in the search path.
 This does not require `sudo` privileges, e.g.:
-`cp symcrypt hexcheck hexify ncrpt dcrpt keygen crptest ~/bin`
+`cp symcrypt hexcheck hexify ncrpt exprypt impcrypt keygen crptest expimptest ~/bin`

 #### `make install`
 Will locally compile and install everything into `/usr/local/bin`.
 It may ask for su priviledges for the integrated installation step.
 Appending `CC=clang` will deploy `clang` compiler (if installed).